epicderek/Kinetics/Hypothesis/README.md

 The hypothesis derived from the theories are contained in one document under the name hypothesis.
 The specific experiments conducted to justify them are referred to and a reasonable explanation is provided.
 The experiments are referred as well as later justifications for some hypothesis.
 A manner as concise as can be strived would be adopted.

-The papers and coduments are all written in latex, with their editable links included in each file in this repository.
+The papers and coduments are all written in latex, with their readable links included in each file in this repository.